buyukdem/tidyProject/README.md

 # Getting and Cleaning Data - Assignment

 This is an assignment for Getting and Cleaning Data course.
-R script called 'run_analysis' does the following:
+R script called [run_analysis.R] does the following:

 - Merges the training and the test sets to create one data set.
 - Extracts only the measurements on the mean and standard deviation for each measurement.